madsstoumann/elements/book/Link.md

  ```
 This will open the link in a new tab or browser window.
 But!
 Using the `target`-attribute is a _change in the default behaviour_, as explained [in this article](https://css-tricks.com/use-target_blank/) by Chris Coyier.
 Furthermore, there are [phishing security issues](https://www.jitbit.com/alexblog/256-targetblank---the-most-underestimated-vulnerability-ever/) you need to be aware of.

-Basically, the site/page you're linking to will have access to the page it was linked from using `window.opener`.
+Basically, the site/page you're linking **to** will have full `script`-access to the page it was linked **from** using `window.opener`.

 To avoid this, you need to add:

 ```html